T-Troll/alienfx-tools/Doc/alienfx-gui.md

 First, you should define trigger - the event which launch effect for selected zone.
 Currently, available triggers are:
 - Off - grid effect disabled (default)
 - Continues - grid effect always start at the beginning point of the zone (depend on its direction type), and continue to run until this setting or effect mode changed.
 - Keyboard - grid effect start from the position of the light with the name same as pressed key, run one time then stop until key is pressed again.
 - Event - grid effect start if one of monitoring event happened (see Event Monitoring tab) and continues until event off.
+Key codes for lights should be defined at "Devices" tab (pressing "Key" button for each light).
-- Ambient - zone lights color follow screen color, like "Ambient" effect mode.
-Other settings are ignored.
+- Ambient - zone lights color follow screen color, like "Ambient" effect mode, other settings are ignored.
 It does not recommended to set it for more, then one zone.

-For Keyboard trigger, light names should be the same as key name (please use capital letters, "A" right, "a" wrong), and common English key names from the capital letter (f.e.
-"Space", "Esc").

 Effect processing driven by phases, you can use "Global effect" slider to change phase length (default is 100ms, 10 changes per second).
 Please keep in mind - the shorted length you set, the higher CPU load it will provide!